ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 This section describes the deployment of SharePoint Server Protocol Test Suites on the test suite client and the SUT.
-SharePoint Server Protocol Test Suites are packed in a .zip file, which is available on [**Microsoft Connect**](http://go.microsoft.com/fwlink/?LinkId=516921).
+SharePoint Server Protocol Test Suites are packed in a .zip file, which is available at [**Microsoft Connect**](http://go.microsoft.com/fwlink/?LinkId=516921).
 Once you've downloaded the test suites, you need to perform the following steps to successfully configure the test suites.